siderolabs/talos-cloud-controller-manager/docs/config.md

   # Parameter is optional, by default is "false"
   approveNodeCSR: true

-  # The list of endpoints to connect to the Talos API (control-plane)
-  # Parameter is optional, by default the controller will discover the control-plane endpoint
-  endpoints:
-    - 1.2.3.4
-    - 4.3.2.1

 # Transformations rules for nodes
 transformations:
   # All rules are applied in order, all matched rules are applied to the node